Khvandamir: Under the Mughals

 The murder of Habiballah Savaji in 1526 seemingly made Khvandamir reassess his situation in Herat.
 He accepted the invitation of the Timurid prince and Mughal emperor Babur (r.
 1526–1530), who had in the same year established his authority over North India, including the cities of Delhi and Agra.
 Khvandamir reached India 1528, where wrote a third version (C) of the Habib al-siyar at Babur's court.
 Khvandamir later wrote the Qanun-i Humayuni ("The regulations of Humayun"), a biography of Babur's son and successor Humayun (r.
 1530–1540, 1555–1556), which has important information regarding the early Mughal symbolism of rulership.

 Death, burial and issue

 Khvandamir died in 1535 or 1536, and was buried near the shrine of Nizamuddin Auliya (died 1325) in Delhi.
-He was survived by two sons; Amir Mahmud (died after 1550), who stayed in Iran and wrote a history book about the first fifty years of Ṣafavid rule, the Tārīkh-i Shāh Ismāʿīl va Shāh Ṭahmāsb-i Ṣafavī; and Abdallah Khan (died 1589), who served as a government official under the Mughal emperor Akbar (r.
+He was survived by two sons; Amir Mahmud (died after 1550), who stayed in Iran and wrote a history book about the first fifty years of Ṣafavid rule, the Tarikh-i Shah Isma'il va Shah Tahmasb-i Safavi; and Abdallah Khan (died 1589), who served as a government official under the Mughal emperor Akbar (r.
 1556–1605).